aequitas-aod/aequitas-home/docs/source/methodology.rst

 * Socio-legal Lens (D5.1 & some other deliverables from Wp2 and Wp6)
 * Bridging the gap needed: motivation

-Meta-Methodology
+FairBridge: Converting Legal and Social Principles into AI Fairness Techniques
 ------------

 * HICCS paper (plus other stuff from D5.3)

-AI fairness in the AI system lifecycle: the holistic AEQUITAS approach
+AI fairness Methodology
 ------------

 * building blocks “clickable”